avaara/PSA-general/README.md

-# A general algorithm for performing the partial secular approximation in Lindblad master equations
+# Two general algorithms for performing the partial secular approximation on the Redfield equation

-This repository accompanies the upcoming manuscript "A general algorithm for performing the partial secular approximation in Lindblad master equations".
+This repository accompanies the upcoming manuscript "Two general algorithms for performing the partial secular approximation on the Redfield equation".

 ## Installation